docusign/sample-app-loanco-nodejs/README.md

     GOOGLE_TAG_MANAGER=        // GTM-XYZ
-	DEFAULT_EMAIL=             // for autofilling email input fields FORCE_HTTPS=               // force https by setting to true
+	DEFAULT_EMAIL=             // for autofilling email input fields FORCE_HTTPS=               // force https by setting to true SESSION_SECRET=            // used to compute the hash value of the session, any number would do.

 ##### Templates